Amal-Me/serfa-gcp-tp3/README.md

 ... the goal is to do all these steps with a simple docker run IMAGE... command.

 docker build --build-arg PROJECT_NAME=markets-agent --build-arg SERVICE_ACCOUNT_EMAIL=vms-sa@markets-agent.iam.gserviceaccount.com -t gcp-vm .

+But before moving on with the next step, here is a diagram showing this process:
 CI/CD deployment

 Most of the Apache servers host your website files under /var/www.